-OPERATIONS: The association shall operate as a non-profit educational organization.
+OPERATIONS: The museum shall operate as a non-profit educational organization.
 It may or may not be endorsed by the State of Nebraska, the Lincoln Airport Authority, or other organizations.
 The Association shall be apolitical and support no candidate or party for election to public office.
-No member shall receive compensation except for reimbursement of actual expenses on behalf of the Association.
+No member shall receive compensation except for reimbursement of actual expenses on behalf of the Museum

-MEETINGS: From time to time the Association may conduct Business Meetings to provide governance and act on behalf of its membership.
+MEETINGS: From time to time the Museum may conduct Business Meetings to provide governance and act on behalf of its membership.
 Such gatherings shall not exclude any category of members.

-GOVERNANCE: The Association shall be governed by an elected President.
-Other elected officers shall be the Vice-President, Secretary and Treasurer.
-These officers shall by chosen by majority vote of the membership present at a Business Meeting.
+GOVERNANCE: The Museum shall be governed by an elected Board of Directors.
+Officers included within this board shall be a President, a Vice-President, Secretary and Treasurer.
+These officers shall by chosen by majority vote of the membership present at a Annual Meeting.
 In case any office becomes unable to discharge his duties, the President shall appoint another Association member to replace him until the next Business Meeting.
-The President shall function as the Executive Officer of the Association and shall be responsible to the membership for the conduct of the Association.
+The President shall function as the Executive Officer of the Association and shall be responsible to the membership for the conduct of the Museum.
 In case the President is absent or incapacitated, the Vice-President shall be empowered to act in his stead.
-The President shall appoint appropriate committees to make arrangements for the next reunion, to publish a periodic newsletter, and to perform other tasks in support of the Association as may be required from time to time.
+The President shall appoint appropriate committees to in support of the Museum as may be required from time to time.
 In case of an office vacancy, the order of succession shall be Vice-President, Secretary as appropriate to fill the vacant office.

-DUES, DONATIONS, FEES: The Association may or may not levy annual or periodic dues upon the membership.
-Donations to the Association and registration fees shall be used only to maintain a museum, to publish and distribute correspondence and newsletters, to operate and maintain the Association website, to plan and activate the program for future events, for aviation or military related charities, military history purposes, or other works as deemed worthy by the Association
+DUES, DONATIONS, FEES: The Museum may or may not levy annual or periodic dues upon the membership.
+Donations to the Museum and registration fees shall be used only to operate and maintain a museum, to publish and distribute correspondence and newsletters, to operate and maintain the Museum website, to plan and activate the program for future events, for aviation or military related charities, military history purposes, or other works as deemed worthy by the Museum.

-AMENDMENT & PERPETUITY: These By-Laws may be amended by the affirmative vote of 51% of the membership present at a Business Meeting, provided that the purpose of the Association and its class of membership shall be inviolate.
-The Association shall continue in perpetuity until dissolved by a majority vote of the membership.
+AMENDMENT & PERPETUITY: These rules may be amended by the affirmative vote of 51% of the membership present at a Annual Meeting, provided that the purpose of the Museum and its class of membership shall be inviolate.
+The Museum shall continue in perpetuity until dissolved by a majority vote of the membership.
+By-laws shall be created and amended by the Board of Directors as required.